-I am an Assistant Professor in the Center for Latin American Studies (LAS) at the University of Florida (UF), following my Postdoctoral Research Associate position with the University of Arizona (UA) Center for Latin American Studies.
+I am an Assistant Professor in the Center for Latin American Studies (LAS) at the University of Florida (UF).
+From 2017-2018, I was a Postdoctoral Research Associate with the University of Arizona (UA).
 For information about my research or publications, please visit my faculty profile page, see the “Research” section of this website, or visit my Academia.edu page.

-Before returning to academia, I worked with numerous community-based organizations and initiatives to support social justice like the Thoya-Oya Children’s Center in Kenya, Mateel Community Center in Northern California, among others.
-I also served as a “Crop Extension” Volunteer with the Peace Corps in Paraguay and as an Americorps Volunteer with the Community Food Bank of Southern Arizona’s Marana Heritage Farm Project.
+Before returning to academia, I worked with numerous community-based organizations and initiatives to support social justice, including the Thoya-Oya Children’s Center in Kenya, Mateel Community Center in Northern California, among others.
+I have served as a “Crop Extension” Volunteer with the Peace Corps in Paraguay and as an Americorps Volunteer with the Community Food Bank of Southern Arizona’s Marana Heritage Farm Project.

 When not working, you can often find me on a kavaju piru (literally “skinny horse”, but actually a bicycle), forever “trying” to learn the banjo, digging around in the garden, or, depending on the weather, drinking tereré or mate.